Your donation changes lives. Give today!

 The CGCC Foundation can help you make a donation in whatever way works best for you.
 We are happy to meet and discuss how you would like to support our students and the college.

 Thank you for considering a gift to CGCC Foundation.
 There are several ways to give, all of which make a huge impact.
-You can reach Wendy Patton, Executive Director at firstname.lastname@example.org or by calling 541-506-6104.
+You can reach Sue Davis, Executive Director at firstname.lastname@example.org or by calling 541-506-6104.

 An unrestricted gift is the most valuable to the Foundation and is allocated where the need is the greatest.
 Please use the GIVE button below for your donation to be allocated as unrestricted.